-Imagine: a shelter largely made from wood and other natural materials, built by your own two hands, ready to be used for bugging out or camping.
+Imagine a shelter largely made from wood and other natural materials, built by your own two hands, ready to be used for bugging out or camping.

-Laying Down The Foundations
+Laying Down the Foundations

-In this detailed video, Michael from MCQBushcraft thoroughly explains the basics of shelter construction—from choosing the best place to set up camp, to the tools you’ll be needing to build it.
+In this detailed video, Michael from MCQBushcraft thoroughly explains the basics of shelter construction—from choosing the best place to set up camp to the tools you’ll be needing to build it.

 The video also includes a neat tutorial on how to make a raised bed.
 Make sure to take notes—it discusses a variety of styles based on comfort and stability before moving on to construct the rest of the camp, starting off with the camp wall.

-What separates this video from other tutorials out there is that aside from building the camp structure itself, it also teaches its audience to use the environment to their advantage.
+What separates this video from other tutorials out there is that aside from building the camp structure itself, it also teaches you to use the environment to your advantage.
 It covers topics like foraging for food, fire making using fungi, the advantages of staying near (but not too near!) a water source, and more.

-Hardcore Super Shelter (Complete With Hunting Tower)
+Hardcore Super Shelter (Complete with Hunting Tower)